 PULIQUE INDIANS.
 The Pulique (Puilque, Pulica) Indians are known mainly from the first half of the eighteenth century, when they lived in the village of San Antonio de los Puliques on the south bank of the Rio Grande below the site of modern Presidio.
 In the late seventeenth century they were listed among "nations" that lived north of the Rio Grande in the same area.
 The identity of the Pulique Indians is not clear, but some writers have identified them as a branch of the Concho Indians.
 In the late eighteenth century the Puliques seem to have been absorbed by the Spanish-speaking population of northern Chihuahua.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PULIQUE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp92.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PULIQUE INDIANS," accessed August 13, 2020, http://www.tshaonline.org/handbook/online/articles/bmp92.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.